Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get the status of a specific SLURM job', which is a specific verb-resource combination.
-It differentiates from sibling tools like cancel_job or get_job_logs.
+The description clearly states 'Get the status of a specific SLURM job' with a specific verb (get) and resource (status of a specific SLURM job).
+It distinguishes from siblings like list_jobs or cancel_job by focusing on a single job's status.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.